danielsarkwa/recaal/README.md

 ## Description

 Recaal makes it easy to create, share, and revisit step-by-step guides for any task—whether it’s a coding demo, a software workflow, or a DIY project.
-With screenshots, detailed explanations, and the ability to add personal notes, Recaal helps you organize and recall processes effortlessly, anytime you need them.
+With screenshots, detailed explanations, and the ability to add personal notes and comments, Recaal helps you organize and recall processes effortlessly, anytime you need them.

 ---